-This is a semester-long course designed to improve power, speed, agility and flexibility through the team sport of softball, and to give students an approximation of softball, and to give students an approximation of softball, and to give students and the specific students are specific students and specific students are specific students.

-ciation of the role regular physical activity plays in the quality of life.
+This is a semester-long course designed to improve power, speed, agility and flexibility through the team sport of softball, and to give students an ciation of the role regular physical activity plays in the quality of life.
 Students will learn basic skills necessary to play softball, including score keeping, hitting, pitching, catching, throwing, base-running and fielding.
 Course topics also include injury prevention specific to softball.
 Physical fitness levels will be measured at the beginning and end of the course, allowing students to notice the improvements regular exercise produces.